Collections - Household HAZARDOUS Waste

 If generated by a household, these materials are not required to be handled as hazardous waste and can often be placed in your trash.

-*Paint, once completely dried, can be thrown out with normal household trash.
+*Latex (water base) paint, once completely dried, can be thrown out with normal household trash.
 Adding cat litter to the paint will help dry it out.
 For larger quantities of paint, consider donating it to an organization or school.
 For cleaners and pesticides, it is best if placing in the trash, that they are separated into individual plastic bags.
 Some residents seek to dispose of their HHW in a more protective manner, such as a Hazardous Waste Collection.

 Listed below are a few reminders for the HHW event: